RiderTradingTools/easylanguage/README.md

     - Hovering over keywords reveals EasyLanguage definitions from help.tradestation.com.
     - Auto-complete for the EasyLanguage classes, functions, reserved keywords, and enumerations.
     - Better syntax highlighting for all EasyLanguage keywords.
-    - Ability to add custom user functions so they are highlighted as well.
+    - Ability to add custom user functions so they are highlighted as well; with editable font styling.
     - Fixed code outline to handle Begin/End blocks within Methods, and handle multi-line comment blocks.

 <br>